View From The Couch is a weekly column that reviews what’s new on Blu-ray and DVD. Ratings are on a four-star scale.

 Blu-ray extras include a making-of featurette; deleted scenes; and two mini-movies.

 THE WITCHES (1990).
 A box office flop that over time understandably became a cult favorite, The Witches brings together a trio of formidable artists: author Roald Dahl, director Nicolas Roeg, and Muppet master Jim Henson.
 It sounds like a can’t-miss combo — and for many, it is — but this adaptation of Dahl’s novel has always left me a tad cold.
 Roeg, the helmer who was not only behind two of the great films of the 1970s (Walkabout and Don’t Look Now) but also introduced David Bowie to the moviegoing crowd via The Man Who Fell to Earth, was an interesting choice to bring Dahl’s novel to the screen, and he receives invaluable assistance from a terrific Anjelica Huston as the Grand High Witch who plots to turn all of Britain’s children into mice.
 The only people who know of her plot is a young boy named Luke (Jasen Fisher) and his grandmother Helga (Mai Zetterling), an all-knowing woman well-versed in witch lore.
 The combo of Dahl and Roeg promises something deep and dark, but Roeg unexpectedly includes ample amounts of ill-fitting humor (particularly of the slapstick variety) that nullifies much of the mood.
 As for Dahl, he was so outraged at the changes (especially the added happy ending) made by scripter Allan Scott and the studio that he initially tried to have his name removed from the picture before Henson talked him out of it.
 The mouse critters created by the Henson team are fine, although it’s the makeup design for the witches that’s truly phenomenal.
 Look for Rowan Atkinson, in the brief downtime between Blackadder and Mr. Bean, as the fussy hotel manager.
-Sadly, both Henson and Dahl passed away in 1990, Henson shortly before the film’s release and Dahl shortly thereafter.
+Sadly, both Henson and Dahl passed away in 1990, Henson shortly before the film’s release and Dahl shortly after.

 The only Blu-ray extra is the theatrical trailer.